UNESCO Courier: History and profileUNESCO Courier was started in 1948 by Sandy Koffler (1916–2020). There was a gap in publication from 2013 until 2017. The magazine has changed a great deal over the years, both in content and in form. But it pursues its original mission: promote UNESCO's ideals, maintain a platform for the dialogue between cultures and provide a forum for international debate.

 The printed UNESCO Courier covers issues of literacy, human rights, environment, culture, science and arts.

-Available online since March 2006, The UNESCO Courier serves readers around the world: It is available for free on PDF in the six official languages of the organization (English, French, Spanish, Arabic, Russian and Chinese), as well as in Portuguese and Esperanto.
+Available online for free as a PDF since March 2006, The UNESCO Courier serves readers around the world: Most issues are available in English, French, and Spanish.
+Since 2010, versions in Arabic, Chinese, Portuguese, and Russian have been published, and additional languages, including Esperanto, Sardinian, Sicilian, Korean, and Catalan, have been introduced since 2017.
 A limited number of printed issues are also produced.